GeoGenetics-edu/case-study-data-processing-documentation-team-2/README.md

 done
 ```

-Then activate the metaDMG environment
+Then activate the metaDMG environment:

 ```
 conda activate metaDMG
 ```

-Note: No need to run the metaDMG command with ncl
+*Note: No need to run metaDMG with the ncl command.
+It was just to show that one could run ngsLCA directly from metaDMG.*

 Run metaDMG config to create the config file to use it on all the samples.